Over 45 years of diffusion bonding experience.

 The World’s Largest Vacuum Hot Press

-- Secondly, temperatures in excess of 1900° Celsius in a vacuum and partial pressure atmosphere.
+- Temperatures in excess of 1900° Celsius in a vacuum and partial pressure atmosphere.

-- Thirdly, two independent 1200 ton rams allow for loads to 4.8 million pounds.
+- Two independent 1200 ton rams allow for loads to 4.8 million pounds.

-- Fourthly, ten high accuracy load cells allow precision force as well as precision control on the production elements.
+- Ten high accuracy load cells allow precision force as well as precision control on the production elements.